History of Bolivia: Pre-Columbian period

 William H. Isbell states that "Tiahuanaco underwent a dramatic transformation between AD 600 and 700 that established new monumental standards for civic architecture and greatly increased the resident population."
 Tiwanaku gained its power through the trade it implemented between all of the cities within its empire.
+The empire continued to grow with no end in sight.
+William H. Isbell states "Tiahuanaco underwent a dramatic transformation between AD 600 and 700 that established new monumental standards for civic architecture and greatly increased the resident population."
+Tiwanaku continued to absorb cultures rather than eradicate them.
+Archaeologists note a dramatic adoption of Tiwanaku ceramics into the cultures which became part of the Tiwanaku empire.
+Tiwanaku's power was further solidified through the trade it implemented among the cities within its empire.

+Tiwanaku's elites gained their status through the surplus food they controlled, collected from outlying regions, and then redistributed to the general populace.
+Further, this elite's control of llama herds became a powerful control mechanism, as llamas were essential for carrying goods between the civic center and the periphery.
+These herds also came to symbolize class distinctions between the commoners and the elites.
+Through this control and manipulation of surplus resources, the elite's power continued to grow until about AD 950.
 After 950 a dramatic shift in climate occurred and there was a significant drop in precipitation for the Titicaca Basin.
 Tiwanaku disappeared around AD 1150 because food production collapses and could no longer sustain the large population.
 The land was not inhabited for many years after that.

 Between 1438 and 1527 the Inca empire embarked on a mass expansion, acquiring much of what is now western Bolivia under their 9th emperor, Pachacuti Inca Yupanqui, whose reign lasted from 1438 to 1471.
 Pachacuti Yupanqui was succeeded by his son, Topa Inca Yupanqui whose reign also increased the Incan territory and lasted from 1471 to 1493.
 During the 15th century, the Incas conquered the region of Lake Titicaca and western Bolivia became a part of the Inca territory as province of Qullasuyu.